argoproj-labs/hera/CONTRIBUTING.md

 ### Code of Conduct

-Please be mindful of and adhere to the Linux Foundation's [Code of Conduct](https://lfprojects.org/policies/code-of-conduct) when contributing to hera-workflows.
+Please be mindful of and adhere to the CNCF's
+[Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md) when contributing to hera-workflows.